-Although there would be public benefits from this proposal including:
+There would be public benefits from this proposal including:

 - Provision of mixture of new housing;

 - Provision of 5% affordable housing;

 - Provision of Open Space;

 - Income from Council Tax; as well as

-- Employment for building trade and local tradesmen/businesses,
+- Employment for building trade and local tradesmen/businesses.

-these benefits would not achieve the substantial public benefits required to outweigh the harm caused by the proposed scheme and therefore permission should be refused.
+However, these benefits would not achieve the substantial public benefits required to outweigh the harm caused by the proposed scheme and therefore permission should be refused.

-Based on the above it is clear that the proposed development would not be acceptable in terms of impact on the heritage assets and would fail to accord with policies ENV1 and LIV1 and para 134 of the National Planning Policy Framework.
+Based on the above it is clear that the proposed development would not be acceptable in terms of impact on the heritage assets and their settings and would therefore fail to accord with the Planning (Listed Buildings and Conservation Areas) Act 1990, policy ENV1 of the Pendle Local Plan Part 1: Core Strategy and paragraph 134 of the National Planning Policy Framework.

-Impact on Landscape and Ecology
+5. Landscape and Ecology